 Founded by AGFAF scholar Farida, LOYA (League of Young Afghans) for PEACE members believe that "political peace can be attained through peace deals and peace talks amongst politicians, but social peace can be only attained when citizens are ready to forgive each other and live together.
 Our mission is to raise awareness of the role of women in peace-building and conflict resolution and to facilitate conversations about the roles of youth and women in a post peace Afghanistan."

 The library is the temple of learning, and learning has liberated more people than all the wars in history.

 —Carl Thomas Rowan

 Afghan women living in rural areas die at one of the highest rates in the world during and soon after childbirth.
 Their children are often underfed and malnourished.
-Qamar aims to address this problem through The Bamiyan Maternal and Child Health Project (BMCHP), by providing women and children living in remote rural areas, the opportunity for nutritional improvement and dietary self-sufficiency.
+Qamar aimed to address this problem through the Bamiyan Maternal and Child Health Project (BMCHP) providing women and children in remote rural areas with the opportunity for nutritional improvement and dietary self-sufficiency.

 Afghan Girls Financial Assistance Fund

 1378 Route 206, Suite 6-279, Skillman, New Jersey 08558